tandocaileen/studio/src/blueprint.md

 5.  **Liquidate Expenses (Liaison)**
     - After completing the registration, the Liaison navigates to the **Liquidations** page.
     - They see a list of their motorcycles that are linked to a received cash advance (`CV Received` status).
-    - They click **"Liquidate"** for a specific unit, fill in the LTO OR details, amounts, and upload the receipt.
+    - They click **"Edit/Liquidate"** for a specific unit, fill in the LTO OR details, amounts, and upload the receipt.
     - Upon submission, the motorcycle's status automatically changes to **`For Review`**.

 6.  **View Liquidation Report (All Roles)**